dpuelz/MachineLearning_MSBA-WP/README.md

 - Code:
 	- [Example data viz R script](code/datavis_intro.R) with data [olympics_top20.csv](https://downgit.github.io/#/home?url=https://github.com/dpuelz/MachineLearning_MSBA-WP/blob/main/data/olympics_top20.csv)
 	- [Example data wrangling R script](code/nycflights_wrangle.R)
+		- How do you use piping to wrangle data and answer a complex question?
+		- How do you group by more than one variable and mutate variables to other forms?
 - [Discussion questions](discussions/week2.md)
 - [Assignment](assignments/week2.md)